Pylons/pyramid/docs/narr/introduction.rst

 :term:`Django`.
 As a result, :app:`Pyramid` borrows several concepts and features from each, combining them into a unique web framework.

-Many features of :app:`Pyramid` trace their origins back to :term:`Zope`.
-Like Zope applications, :app:`Pyramid` applications can be easily extended.
-If you obey certain constraints, the application you produce can be reused, modified, re-integrated, or extended by third-party developers without forking the original application.
-The concepts of :term:`traversal` and declarative security in :app:`Pyramid` were pioneered first in Zope.
+Similar to :term:`Zope`, :app:`Pyramid` applications may easily be extended.
+If you work within the constraints of the framework, you can produce applications that can be reused, modified or extended without needing to modify the original application code. :app:`Pyramid` also inherits the concepts of :term:`traversal` and declarative security from Zope.

-The :app:`Pyramid` concept of :term:`URL dispatch` is inspired by the :term:`Routes` system used by :term:`Pylons` version 1.0.
-Like Pylons version 1.0, :app:`Pyramid` is mostly policy-free.
-It makes no assertions about which database you should use.
-Pyramid no longer has built-in templating facilities as of version 1.5a2, but instead officially supports bindings for templating languages, including Chameleon, Jinja2, and Mako.
-In essence, it only supplies a mechanism to map URLs to :term:`view` code, along with a set of conventions for calling those views.
-You are free to use third-party components that fit your needs in your applications.
+Similar to :term:`Pylons` version 1.0, :app:`Pyramid` is largely free of policy.
+It makes no assertions about which database or template system you should use.
+You are free to use whatever third-party components fit the needs of your specific application. :app:`Pyramid` also inherits its approach to :term:`URL dispatch` from Pylons.

-The concept of :term:`view` is used by :app:`Pyramid` mostly as it would be by Django.  :app:`Pyramid` has a documentation culture more like Django's than like Zope's.
+Similar to :term:`Django`, :app:`Pyramid` values extensive documentation.
+In addition, the concept of a :term:`view` is used by :app:`Pyramid` much as it would be by Django.

-.. sidebar:: You Say :app:`Pyramid` is MVC, but Where's the Controller?

-   The :app:`Pyramid` authors believe that the MVC pattern just doesn't really fit the web very well.
-In a :app:`Pyramid` application, there is a resource tree which represents the site structure, and views which tend to present the data stored in the resource tree and a user-defined "domain model".
-   However, no facility provided *by the framework* actually necessarily maps to the concept of a "controller" or "model".
-So if you had to give it some acronym, I guess you'd say :app:`Pyramid` is actually an "RV" framework rather than an "MVC" framework.
-"MVC", however, is close enough as a general classification moniker for purposes of comparison with other web frameworks.

-Like :term:`Pylons` version 1.0, but unlike :term:`Zope`, a :app:`Pyramid`
-application developer may use completely imperative code to perform common framework configuration tasks such as adding a view or a route.
-In Zope, :term:`ZCML` is typically required for similar purposes.
-In :term:`Grok`, a Zope-based web framework, :term:`decorator` objects and class-level declarations are used for this purpose.
-Out of the box, Pyramid supports imperative and decorator-based configuration. :term:`ZCML` may be used via an add-on package named ``pyramid_zcml``.

-Also unlike :term:`Zope` and other "full-stack" frameworks such as :term:`Django`, :app:`Pyramid` makes no assumptions about which persistence mechanisms you should use to build an application.
-Zope applications are typically reliant on :term:`ZODB`. :app:`Pyramid` allows you to build :term:`ZODB` applications, but it has no reliance on the ZODB software.
-Likewise, :term:`Django` tends to assume that you want to store your application's data in a relational database. :app:`Pyramid` makes no such assumption, allowing you to use a relational database, and neither encouraging nor discouraging the decision.

 Other Python web frameworks advertise themselves as members of a class of web frameworks named `model-view-controller
 <https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller>`_
 frameworks.
-Insofar as this term has been claimed to represent a class of web frameworks, :app:`Pyramid` also generally fits into this class.
+The authors of :app:`Pyramid` do not believe that the MVC pattern fits the web particularly well.
+However, if this abstraction works for you, :app:`Pyramid` also generally fits into this class.